logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/helper-columns.md

     to the original column name when defining helper column list.

 ## Inference Helper columns
 `inference_helper_columns` are a list of feature names that are not used for training the model itself but are used for extra information during online or batch inference.
-For example computing [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md) like days left until credit card is valid at the time of transaction `days_until_valid` in credit card fraud detection system.
-Feature `days_until_valid` will be computed using credit cart valid through date `cc_valid_through` that needs to be fetched from the feature store and compared to the new transaction date that arrives at inference application.
-In this use case `cc_valid_through` is `inference_helper_column`.
-It is not used for training but is necessary for computing [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md) `days_until_valid` feature.
+For example, computing an [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md) such as `days_valid` (days left that a credit card is valid at the time of the transaction) in a credit card fraud detection system.
+The feature `days_valid` will be computed using the credit cart expiry date that needs to be fetched from the feature store and compared to the transaction date that the transaction is performed on (`days_valid` = `expiry_date` - `current_date`).
+In this use case `expiry_date` is an inference helper column.
+It is not used for training but is necessary for computing the [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md)`days_valid` feature.

 === "Python"